gscontras/probLang/chapters/05-vagueness.md

 > **Exercise:** Visualize the `thetaPrior`.

-We introduce two possible utterances: saying that a book is *expensive*, or saying nothing at all.
+We introduce two possible utterances: saying that a book is *expensive*, or saying nothing at all (a "null utterance").
 The semantics of the *expensive* utterance checks the relevant item's price against the price cutoff.
+The "null utterance" is true everywhere and it is assumed to be less likely than uttering *expensive* a priori.
+(In the relevant publications, Lassiter & Goodman model biases between *expensive* and the "null utterance" as costs, not as prior differences.
+While the results of either modeling choice are largely the same for our practical purposes, these are not in general identical models.
+(To see this, think about what happens for optimality parameter $$\alpha = 0$$)).

 ~~~~
 var book = {